Explainer: The IHRA Working Definition of Anti-Semitism

 • A definition of anti-Semitism, including 11 examples, initially drafted under the auspices of the American Jewish Committee (AJC) and the European Monitoring Centre on Racism and Xenophobia (EUMC) in the early 2000s and adopted in slightly modified form by the International Holocaust Remembrance Alliance (IHRA) in 2016.
 Not originally intended by its authors to be used by governments and others the way it has been, its spread began in 2005 when it was posted on the EUMC’s website.

-• Promoted by IHRA, Israel’s right-wing government and its supporters, it has been adopted or endorsed by 29 countries (as of February 2021), almost all European, and a number of educational institutions and international organizations.
+• Promoted by IHRA, the Israeli government and its supporters, it has been adopted or endorsed by 29 countries (as of February 2021), almost all European, and a number of educational institutions and international organizations.
 The countries include the US, UK, Canada, France, and Germany.
 In December 2019, President Donald Trump issued an executive order targeting Palestinian students and other critics of Israel on American campuses using the IHRA definition.
-In February 2021, a Deputy Assistant Secretary of State for Democracy, Human Rights, and Labor said the Biden administration supports it as well.
+In February 2021, a Deputy Assistant Secretary of State for Democracy, Human Rights, and Labor said the Biden administration supported it as well.

 What’s wrong with it?

-• Several of the examples are highly problematic, most notably:
+• Some of the examples are highly problematic, most notably:

 • “Denying the Jewish people their right to self-determination, e.g., by claiming that the existence of a State of Israel is a racist endeavor.”